 Manufacturing is affected by four mega-trends:

-- The accelerating technological development, which opens new opportunities for how to organize and improve manufacturing.
+- The accelerating technological development opens new opportunities for how to organize and improve manufacturing.

 - The evolving consumer expectations towards customization, individualization and speedy delivery.